mcnuttandrew/forum-explorer/readme.md

 ```
 Point your browser to 8080

-To create a build, make sure development mode is off (see constants file) and then run
+To create a build, make sure development mode is off (see constants file) run

 ```sh
 ./prepare-build.sh